Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 Living simply when you’re stressed out or as a recovering perfectionist is hard work.
 Challenging and courageous work.
 Freeing work.

 And honestly, simple living as a recovering perfectionist feels like a humorous contradiction in terms to me.
 Perfectionists are masters at complicating their own lives no matter what it looks like to outside observers.
 I’m not sure we ever completely overcome this aspect of our wiring but we can practice daily as we journey to freedom.

-In my case, I’m mission driven and love to learn which means I can easily tip into performing, comparing or simply stress over my desire to learn all the things.
+In my case, I’m mission-driven and love to learn which means I can easily tip into performing, comparing or simply stress over my desire to learn all the things.
 Choosing a simple lifestyle requires conscious effort and purposeful action each and every day.
 I choose rest.
-I offer myself permission to live in the tension of desiring growth but honoring my limitations.
+I offer myself permission to live in the tension of desiring growth but honouring my limitations.
 I lean into the ebb and flow of a full, imperfect, and beautiful life.

 I hope you use these simple living tips as encouragement but take what serves you and ditch the rest,

 Get all your swirling thoughts and to-dos out of your head and heart and onto paper where you can see them.
 Now triage.
 Not everything is for today, not everything is yours to carry, and not everything shiny idea needs to be followed.

 Unsubscribe anytime.
 Never any spam.